 People who have difficulty focusing or concentrating may find they can’t accomplish what they’d like to.
-When they manage focus issues, they often find they can also better manage their time more efficiently.
-With extra time, they may be able to meditate, make doctor’s appointments, practice self-care, and engage in relaxing, stress-busting activities, all of which can boost better physical and mental health.
+However, they may find themselves with extra time by focusing on finishing necessary tasks without procrastinating.
+That extra time may mean they can meditate, make doctor’s appointments, practice self-care, and engage in relaxing, stress-busting activities, all of which can boost better physical and mental health.

 5. Treating depression can help alleviate chronic fatigue, insomnia, and increased pain sensitivity.

 Finding help to manage depression can help you feel better mentally and physically, help you get into healthier sleep patterns, and give you strength and tools for emotional regulation.

 With BetterHelp, You Can Experience Better Overall Well-being

 Some of the ways that therapy can help you enhance your overall well-being include:

 Learning healthy coping strategies can help reduce stress and manage depression and anxiety.

 Addressing relationship issues that may be contributing to negative thoughts, feelings, and behaviors.

 Strengthening relationships can lead to improved social satisfaction and an enhanced sense of support.